 A lot of thought has gone into making sailing the Hadron H2 dinghy a pleasant and rewarding experience.
-Here are some of the main features, many of which are shared with the original Hadron (a multi-chine plywood boat):
+Here are some of the main features:

 - The extremely light, performance-orientated but forgiving hull form and rig produces a versatile, manageable dinghy which can be sailed on lake, river or sea, with good performance to windward and also offwind.
 An easy performance dinghy for novices.
 Excellent handling and exhilarating performance for experienced sailors.